1–2 spots available for Q2 · Claim yours

 • Slightly slower MVP timeline than Laravel for CRUD-heavy apps

-Cost and timeline to ship an MVP. $15,000 to $40,000.
+Cost and timeline to ship an MVP. $15,000–$40,000.
 Five to ten weeks for a full MVP, depending on how much of the stack needs custom setup.

 Scaling story.
-Excellent.
-Node.js powers Netflix, LinkedIn, and countless high-scale APIs.
-Concurrency model handles 10,000-plus concurrent connections on a single instance.
+Strong.
+Node.js powers Netflix, LinkedIn, and many high-scale APIs.
+The concurrency model handles 10,000+ concurrent connections on a single instance.
 Horizontal scaling is routine in any modern cloud.
 The main scaling work is architectural (service boundaries, database sharding) rather than language-level.

 For a direct Laravel vs Node comparison, see Laravel vs Node.js for startups.